Lit (band): These Are the Days (2015–2021)

-Tastes Like Gold (2022-current)
+Tastes Like Gold (2022–present)

-Lit announced their seventh studio album Tastes Like Gold on April 8, 2022 and released the song "Kicked Off The Plane" that same day.
+Lit announced their seventh studio album Tastes Like Gold on April 8, 2022, and released the song "Kicked Off The Plane" that same day.
 The album was released through Round Hill Records on June 17.
 Lit joined Bowling for Soup in April for Europe's two week Crowd Surf the UK Tour which was originally to take place in 2021. and the following month the Spring Loaded tour took the band across most of the eastern United States.

+The band reunited with Bowling for Soup again in January 2024 for the "Lovin' The Sun Tour" which was made up of cities across Florida.

 Musical style and influences

+Lit has been described as alternative rock, pop-punk, and post-grunge.
+The band's influences include Iron Maiden, Judas Priest, Jimi Hendrix, the Cars, Van Halen, Def Leppard, Nirvana, Weezer, Metallica, Elvis Costello, George Lynch, Ozzy Osbourne, and Boston.

 On the band's first album Tripping the Light Fantastic, Lit incorporated elements of punk rock, grunge and heavy metal.
-The band moved away from the style featured on that album and moved to a pop punk and power pop style on their album A Place in the Sun.
-Lit has been mainly described as alternative rock and pop punk.
-Lit also has been described as post-grunge.
+The band moved away from the style featured on that album and moved to a pop-punk and power pop style on their album A Place in the Sun.
 They moved to country sound with the band's 2017 album These Are the Days, before returning to rock on Tastes Like Gold (2022).
-Lit's influences include Iron Maiden, Judas Priest, Jimi Hendrix, the Cars, Van Halen, Def Leppard, Nirvana, Weezer, Metallica, Elvis Costello, George Lynch, Ozzy Osbourne, and Boston.